9akashnp8/learn-server-sent-events/README.md

 ## About

 This is a demo repo that uses [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events), the specific use case being a Chat Application with Streaming Response from server.
-The repo contains implementations for Vannila js and React (WiP).
+The repo contains implementations for Vannila js and React.

 ## Built with